Church attack in Nice: What we know so far

-A knife attacker killed three people, cutting the throat of at least one woman, inside a church in Nice on the French Riviera on Thursday.
+A knife attacker who killed three people, cutting the throat of two, inside a church in Nice on the French Riviera on Thursday is a young Tunisian migrant from Sfax who arrived in Europe only last month, according to French prosecutors.

-The brutal killings come only two weeks after a French teacher was decapitated outside his school north of Paris by an Islamist extremist -- the teacher had shown his pupils cartoons of the Prophet Mohammed during a lesson on freedom of speech.
+The killings came two weeks after a French teacher was decapitated outside his school north of Paris by a suspected Islamist extremist.
+The teacher had shown his pupils cartoons of the Prophet Mohammed during a lesson on freedom of speech.

 Here is what we know so far: